Dr James Fair

 James began writing film and book reviews for his local newspaper as a teenager and, by the age of 22, had directed and produced a series of documentaries about nightshift workers for Channel Four.
-He graduated from Bournemouth University and University College Dublin with degrees in film and television production, and specialises in alternative models of film production.
+He studied film and television production to doctoral level, and specialises in alternative models of film production.

 He demonstrated his work by shooting, editing and then screening feature films in seventy-two hours as part of major film festivals; ‘Watching & Waiting’ was screened at Galway Film Fleadh (2008) and ‘The Ballad of Des & Mo’ was in the Audience Top Ten at the Melbourne International Film Festival (2010).
+A third film, ‘The Confusion of Tongues’, was also completed in Birmingham in 72 hours (2014).
 In 2012, he completed ‘Saharan Diary’, a feature documentary about the desert in Algeria, Tunisia, Morocco and Libya.
-He recently completed another feature project in 72 hours called ‘The Confusion of Tongues’ in Birmingham.
-He has been a guest contributor to Ted Hope’s blog ‘Hope For Film’ and has completed consultancy for international companies such as Fremantle Media and Panasonic.
+He recently produced a feature called ‘Isra’, due for release in 2022